Feature #397

 Scott, if you have time to call, I should be at my desk the whole day after 11 am on Friday.

-Updated by Amber Herold about 12 years ago
+Updated by Amber Herold over 12 years ago

 Anchi, what is the status on this?
 Can I move it to 3.0?
 I'm assuming there is no new code in the trunk for this at the moment.

-Updated by Anchi Cheng over 6 years ago
+Updated by Anchi Cheng almost 7 years ago

 has not happened all this time.